haradakunihiko/react-confirm/README.md

 ## Demo
 [![Open in StackBlitz](https://developer.stackblitz.com/img/open_in_stackblitz.svg)](https://stackblitz.com/fork/github/haradakunihiko/react-confirm-sample/tree/main/1_typescript)

-Please note that interactions with the sample dialogs output details to the console.
-Review the console output while interacting with the dialogs to observe the behavior and outcomes.

 ## Motivation
 React is a powerful library that allows for reactive rendering based on component state.
 However, managing temporary states like confirmation dialogs can quickly become complex.
 The question is: is it worth implementing these states within your app?
 The answer is not always a clear yes.